sipcapture/hepfix.js/README.md

 Core Structures and GO version seeded by [Negbie](https://github.com/negbie) and project [horaclifix](https://github.com/negbie/horaclifix)

 ### LEGAL
+This software is provided as-is and without any warranty what-so-ever.
+See LICENSE for license details.

 HEPFIX is an independent implementation of an IPFIX template.
 HEPIX is not related, affiliated to or endorsed by ORACLE Communications in any way or form.
 ACME PACKET is a trademark of ORACLE Communications.
 All material rights reserved by their respective owners and not claimed by the author.
-This software is provided as-is and without any warranty what-so-ever.